 So, just tell yourself that you only have to turn up: that once you go, you’ll be able to figure out any new systems or what you can and can’t do.
 Chances are, it’s not going to be the most productive workout, so come to terms with that too.

 If you go and you don’t feel like lifting anything or if you think it’s too busy, just go home — don’t put any pressure on yourself to go straight back into your old routine.
 Eventually you’ll be back to your old routine and habits, so just have a bit of patience and keep trying little bits at a time.

 If you just go to the gym, you have won.
 You have achieved that goal.
 If you do a good workout, even better.

 This is a great way to get you inside the gym and that is the first step to easing yourself back into exercising.

 Want something to look forward to?
 Then think of the exercise that you have missed the most.

-Then go and do your favourite lift after 4 months of not being able to.
+Then go and do your favourite lift that you’ve been missing.
 Whether it’s squats, deadlifts, or bench, have something to look forward to when you return to the gym.